IsaaColomer/PlatformerGame/README.md

  - Load and Save state using an XML file.
  - Ortographic tile tmx map loading.
  - Player movement and jumping.
+ - Walking enemy type that can pathfind to the player.
+ - Flying enemy type that can pathfind to the player.
+ - Game capped at stable 60 frames per second.
+ - All movement of the game is done with a delta time.
+ - Destroy the enemies by jumping onto them.
+ - Game items to recover lives.
+ - Game collectable items to accumulate points: coins.
+ - Checkpoint autosave with feedback on passing.
+ - Map checkpoints teleportation.
+ - Audio feedback.

 ## Controls